byu-oit/aws-scatter-gather/README.md

     });
 ```

-##### AWS Lambda Code
+##### Accept Scather Request Only, AWS Lambda Code

-This lambda is subscribed to the topic that Scather is publishing events to.
+If you are writing a Lambda function that should respond only to scather requests then you'd write it like this.
+All other events will produce an error that the lambda function never sees.

+The name of the lambda is *increment*, corresponding to the expected response by the scather requester.

 ```js
 // require libraries